davydos/vividwealth-app/workflow_state.md

    - ✅ Install Expo CLI: Completed
    - ✅ Setup Expo: Completed successfully with token authentication
    - ✅ Set Environment Variables: Completed
-   - ❌ Build Preview: Failed with "eas.json is not valid. - 'hooks' is not allowed"
+   - ❌ Build Preview: Failed with "EAS project not configured"
    - ⏹️ Create Status Check: Not reached

 **Improvements Since Last Run:**
+- ✅ Fixed eas.json schema validation error by removing the hooks property
+- ✅ No more 'hooks is not allowed' errors in the EAS validation
+- ✅ The workflow now progresses further in the build process
 - ✅ Fixed linting issues: Converted `require()` to ES6 import in Loader.tsx
 - ✅ Fixed escaped apostrophe in ErrorBoundary.tsx by replacing `We're` with `We&apos;re`
 - ✅ Fixed cache configuration in CI workflow: